 The Merchant’s View

-Of course, Project Zero is already well known, and Amazon’s customer service is also famous for resolving issues swiftly, often by sending a replacement product or offering a refund.
+Most of you will know Project Zero.
+Indeed, Amazon’s customer service is also famous for resolving issues swiftly, often by sending a replacement product or offering a refund.

 One of the reasons that Amazon remains a marketplace with a good reputation despite the frequent stories about counterfeiting is that they work hard to handle these problems.

 But for Amazon Sellers, this can still have significant consequences.
 If you use Fulfilment by Amazon and other Sellers provide the same product in the same way, you must avoid co-mingling your product.
-Co-mingling is a practice where stock from all Sellers selling the same item is stored together.
+Co-mingling is a practice where all Sellers selling the same item store all stock together.
 An order from any one of you is fulfilled from the same product bin.

 You could get a mark against you for counterfeiting if any other Seller sent in counterfeit products.